Dual mandate: Local government

-In circumstances other than the Greater Manchester and West Yorkshire mayoralties, UK law does not prohibit a member of the House of Commons or the House of Lords from being simultaneously a mayor or council leader.
+English Devolution and Community Empowerment Act 2026, section 16 prohibits a member of the House of Commons, but not a peer in the House of Lords, from being simultaneously a mayor or council leader.
 They are also not allowed to serve as a councillor for a constituent council if elected as a directly elected mayor.
+Previously this prohibition applied only in circumstances other than the Greater Manchester and West Yorkshire mayoralties.
 Thus Ken Livingstone remained MP for Brent East until the dissolution of Parliament despite his election as Mayor of London a year before.
 Boris Johnson resigned his seat as MP for Henley on being elected mayor in 2008, but became an MP again in 2015, a year prior to the end of his second term as mayor (he did not seek a third term).
 Sadiq Khan, elected as the Labour mayor in the 2016 election, resigned his seat as MP for Tooting soon after his election to the mayoralty.
 Numerous members of the House of Lords however hold positions in local government.

 At a lower level, it is common for people to hold seats on both a district council and a county council.
 Several MPs have also retained their council seats, most often until the expiration of their terms; Mike Hancock simultaneously held a council seat and a seat in Parliament between his election to Parliament in 1997 and his defeat in the local elections in 2014.

+In Scotland, councillors elected to the Scottish Parliament since 2026 can remain MSPs if the next council election is due to occur within 372 days following the Holyrood election, otherwise an MSP has to relinquish a council seat during the 49-day grace period.